fathinmarhadi/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
+# Data Warehouse & Analytics Project
-Building Data Warehouse with SQL Server, including ETL processes, data modeling, and analytics
+Welcome to the **Data Warehouse and Analytics Project** repository!